 1. Riding and Driving:

 - Participants must obey all traffic laws, traffic signals and signs.
 Bicycles are vehicles under the Ontario Highway Traffic Act, and as such, are subject to the same laws.
-Please note that laws in Quebec are different – no right hand turns on red lights for example.
+Please note that laws in Quebec are different – for example, no right hand turns on red lights.

 - Riders must wear helmets at all times during the Bike Rally event and training rides.
 Any helmet worn by a rider must adhere to Canadian safety standards (i.e. CSA, SNELL or ANSI approved).